 Loss Damage Waiver

 Loss Damage Waiver (“LDW”) is not insurance and not mandatory.
 If you accept full LDW by your initials on the rental document at the additional daily rate, for each full or partial day that the car is rented to you and the car is operated in accordance with the Agreement, we assume responsibility for the loss of or damage to the car except, if permitted by law, for lost, damaged or stolen keys or remote entry devices, towing or tire services, unless related to an accident, or recovery of the car if stolen (except in the state of Alaska) and except for your amount of "responsibility", if any, specified on the rental document.
 Partial Loss Damage Waiver (“PDW”) is available only where permitted by law.
 If you accept PDW at the indicated daily rate, and the car is operated in accordance with the Agreement, we assume all loss or damage to the car up to the amount as specified on the rental document and you accept responsibility for all other loss or damage.
 If you do not accept either LDW or PDW, you owe for all loss or damage to the car.
-Loss and damage are described in paragraph 14 below.
+Loss and damage are described in the rental jacket.
 You acknowledge you have been advised that your own insurance may cover loss or damage to the car.
 You also acknowledge reading the notice on loss damage shown on the rental document, or in these Terms and Conditions, or in a separate notice form.

 In Canada, if you accept LDW, there may nevertheless be a non-waivable amount for which you will be responsible in the event of loss or damage to the car, which amount will be specified on the rental document at the time of rental.
 Currently this amount is a maximum of CA $500.

 Notices About Loss Damage Waiver (LDW)

 The following section meets certain state requirements for disclosure.